RAHMSA

 Scientific Committee

-• Amanda Esterhuysen (Origins Centre, South Africa)
+• Amanda Esterhuysen (University of Cape Town, South Africa)

 • Oscar Fuentes (Centre National de Préhistoire, France)